ksu-cs-textbooks/cis301/content/0-chapter/0_1-toolsGuide.md

 ![GitHub clone](/images/gitHubClone.png)

-Click the clipboard icon nest to the listed URL to copy it to your clipboard.
+Click the clipboard icon next to the listed URL to copy it to your clipboard.
 Next, open Sireum IVE.
 You should see:

 ![Open Sireum](/images/openSireum.png)